RJuro/cfp-landing-page/program.md

 Focus: Outline of the plan and focus areas for the workshop.
 09:20 – 10:50 | Session 1: Methods I (Plenum)
 Location: Pitch-area
-Chair: Primoz Konda (covering for Stefano Bianchini – sick)
+ Chair: Primoz Konda (covering for Stefano Bianchini)
 Format: 15 min talk + 5 min Discussant 1 + 5 min Discussant 2 + 5 min Audience Q&A.
 09:20 – 09:50
 Paper: LLMs as Economic Measurement Tools: A Framework for Multi-Label Job Posting Classification